July 2026 Snapshot

 How Enterprise Supply Chain leaders Actually Make Decisions

 Behavioral intelligence for Enterprise Supply Chain leaders, built from thousands of real executive conversations.
 Strongest signal: Stakeholder (4.4/5).
-Top priority: supply chain excellence as foundational necessity.
+Top priority: partnership depth and continuous co-evolution with technology leaders.

 Key Insights

 Enterprise Supply Chain leaders score highest on Stakeholder (4.4/5) and Growth (4.0/5).
 Over the past six months, the most notable change is an increase in Technology orientation.
-Their leading priority is supply chain excellence as foundational necessity, while their most pressing challenge is workforce challenges are primary constraint on warehouse operations.
-They measure success through kpi achievement and performance - robots meeting or exceeding industry standard metrics and make decisions using authenticity requirement - 'you cannot play a role you need to play yourself' in evaluating fit.
-Language that resonates includes "collaborative", "collaboration", and "resilient".
+Their leading priority is partnership depth and continuous co-evolution with technology leaders, while their most pressing challenge is workforce challenges are primary constraint on warehouse operations.
+They measure success through kpi achievement and performance - robots meeting or exceeding industry standard metrics and make decisions using scenario analysis - model worst case, mid case, best case outcomes.
+Language that resonates includes "collaborative", "transformation", and "inspire".

 What's changing for Enterprise Supply Chain leaders?